All Episodes

 I'm not kidding.

-The police chief of Detroit has told citizens there that the best thing they can do is arm up.
+The police chief of detroit has told citizens there that the best thing they can do is arm up.

-I'll find it here during the uh I've had I put it right here near the top of the thing because yeah, it it's and and it's what's happening in St. Louis.
+I'll find it here during the I've had it put it right here near the top of the thing.

-It's what's happening in uh in Ferguson.
+It's what's happening in Ferguson.

-So anyway, here's Mark Lamont Hill's answer to the question why all of a sudden did this blow up after it was so peaceful for so long?
+So anyway, here's Mark Lamont Hill's answer to the question, why all of a sudden did this blow up after it was so peaceful for so long?

 There's a small group of people who are doing something different and out of step from everyone else.

-They're out of town as the ones I spoke to actually from Oakland.
+There's the ones I spoke to were actually from Oakland.

 I saw them last night past curfew.

-I saw them this morning, and they often are the ones who initiate the violence.
+And they also are the ones who initiate the violence.

-But I think the police reaction has also been pretty intense, and some would argue even overreaching.
+But I think the police reaction has also been pretty intense.

-I was here in the in the parking lot.
+I was here in the parking lot.

-I got out of my car and out of a media vehicle, and the officer immediately pulled drew his weapon and in a very, very threatening manner.
+And the officer immediately drew his weapon in a very, very threatening manner.

-I immediately screamed on media, on media, and it was only then that he put his weapon down and told me that I could go back and walk.
+And it was only then that he put his weapon down and told me that I could go back and walk.

 So I think if that kind of energy is in the air combined with some protesters who aren't doing the right thing, I think it creates a very, very, very dangerous mix.